Difference-in-Differences Designs: A Practitioner's Guide: Incorporating covariates into 2 2 2x2 DiD

 where \begin{small}

 \end{small}

-We report the $ATT(2014)$ estimates and their standard errors using this IPW DiD procedure in Table \ref{tab:regdid_2x2_covs} (labeled as ``IPW'') using both unweighted and population-weighted procedures, where we use a logistic regression that is linear in covariates as our propensity score working model.
+We report the $ATT(2014)$ estimates and their standard errors using this IPW DiD procedure in Table \ref{tab:2x2_csdid} (labeled as ``IPW'') using both unweighted and population-weighted procedures, where we use a logistic regression that is linear in covariates as our propensity score working model.
 We use the delta method to account for the estimation uncertainty inherited in this two-step estimation procedure when computing standard errors.
-The IPW DiD estimates are similar to the RA DiD estimates in that we obtain positive estimates when we do not use population weights and negative estimates when we weight.
-However, the weighted IPW estimate is almost twice as large as the RA estimate, despite neither being statistically significant, and the unweighted IPW estimate is less than half the size of the RA estimate.
+The IPW DiD estimates are generally similar to the RA DiD estimates in that we obtain negative estimates that are larger in magnitude when using population weights.
+However, despite neither being statistically significant, the unweighted IPW estimate is less than half the size of the RA estimate.
 This is consistent with the broad conclusion from Table \ref{tab:reg_pscore_cs} that our covariates explain Medicaid expansion better than mortality trends.

 IPW estimators for $ATT(2)$ tend to be noisy when fitted propensity score estimates are too close to 1 among untreated units, a condition related to the Assumption \ref{ass:overlap}.
-The reason for this is simple: when $\widehat{\pi}_\omega(X_i)$ is close to one among units with $D_i=0$, the (estimated) inverse probability weights $\widehat{w}_{\omega, D=0}(D,X)$ becomes more volatile, as one is essentially diving by zero.
+The reason for this is simple: when $\widehat{\pi}_\omega(X_i)$ is close to one among units with $D_i=0$, the (estimated) inverse probability weights $\widehat{w}_{\omega, D=0}(D,X)$ become more volatile, as one is essentially dividing by zero.
 A good practice when using IPW estimators is to check the plausibility of strong overlap using estimated propensity scores.
 Figure \ref{fig:propensity_distribution} plots the propensity scores that come from the logit models in Table \ref{tab:reg_pscore_cs} for the two groups of counties.
-Few untreated units have very high estimated propensity scores, so extreme weighting is not a significant concern.
-In addition, propensity scores of non-expansion counties seem to lie within the support of the expansion counties' propensity scores, supporting strong overlap.
-Trimming high- or low-propensity score observations from the sample may be warranted when overlap is weak; for a discussion, see, e.g., \citet{Crump_et_al_2009_overlap}, \citet{Sasaki2022}, and \citet{Ma2023}.
+Few untreated units have very high estimated propensity scores, so extreme weighting is not a significant concern.\footnote{By default, the \texttt{did} and \texttt{DRDID R} packages from \citet{Callaway2021} and \citet{Santanna2018} trim untreated units with propensity scores in excess of 0.995.} In addition, propensity scores of non-expansion counties seem to lie within the support of the expansion counties' propensity scores, supporting strong overlap.
+Trimming high- or low-propensity score observations from the sample may be warranted when overlap is weak; for a discussion, see, for example, \citet{Crump_et_al_2009_overlap}, \citet{Sasaki2022}, and \citet{Ma2023}.